AngelRodRo/init-prototype-project/README.md

 For our project flow, We recommend this tools:

-- Trello: It's a tool to be organized with cards and boards.
+- **Trello**: It's a tool to be organized with cards and boards.
 It's useful for low cost projects without use complex software for assign task, bugs, stories, etc. https://trello.com
-- Slack: It's a very useful productivity software for teammates communictation without distractions. https://slack.com
+- **Slack**: It's a very useful productivity software for teammates communictation without distractions. https://slack.com

 # Git branching